-We may have saved one of the best spots for last on our trip to Quebec City.
-After a busy few days wandering the city streets, marveling at the fortified walls, and exploring the sites of this historic UNESCO site, we ventured outside of the downtown area to Montmorency Falls.
+Justin and I may have saved one of the best spots for last during our three days in Quebec City.
+After a busy few days wandering the city streets, marveling at the fortified walls, and fully exploring this historic UNESCO World Heritage site, we ventured outside of the downtown area to Montmorency Falls.
 We stopped here before embarking on the eight-hour drive home, and it was one of the highlights of our trip.
-It is a given that if you’re a fan of outdoor marvels and waterfalls (who isn’t?), Montmorency Falls Quebec is somewhere you simply must go.
+If you’re a fan of outdoor marvels and waterfalls (who isn’t?), Montmorency Falls Quebec is somewhere you simply must go.

 Montmorency Falls, or Chute Montmorency, is a huge waterfall located along the Montmorency River.
 And I’m not exaggerating, it is a huge waterfall.
-At 275 feet high and 150 feet across, it is the highest waterfall in all of Quebec.
+At 275 feet high and 150 feet across, it is the highest of all the waterfalls in Quebec.
 It’s even nearly 100 feet higher than Niagara Falls!
-There are several different ways to enjoy views of the waterfall: from down at the base of the waterfall, from several staircases beside the waterfall, and from a suspension bridge over the crest of the falls!
+There are several different ways to enjoy views of the waterfall: from the cable car, from down at the base of the waterfall, from several staircases beside the waterfall, and from a suspension bridge over the crest of the falls!

 Riding the Cable Car

-We parked our car at the parking lot within the entrance to Montmorency Falls Park (Parc de la Chute-Montmorency), located at the top of the waterfall.
+We parked our car at the parking lot within the entrance to Montmorency Falls Park (Parc de la Chute-Montmorency), located at the top of this Quebec waterfall.
 From there, we chose to ride the aerial cable car down to the bottom of the waterfall.
 There are two trams running back and forth all day long, so it does not take long to wait for one to arrive.
 The ride from top to bottom was very smooth, and we were provided with incredible views of the waterfall on the way down.
 You can see Montmorency Falls from afar for the first time, and the scenery is nothing short of stunning.

 Base of Montmorency Falls

-The waterfall itself was absolutely gorgeous.
+Montmorency Falls is absolutely gorgeous.
 The mist got quite intense at times right beside the falls.
 Some puddles had accumulated on the ground, but there were some ledges that you could step on above the puddles to avoid getting your feet too wet.
-We stood here for quite some time, marveling at its beauty and the sheer force of the water as it endlessly pummeled over the cliff.
+Justin and I stood here for quite some time, marveling at its beauty and the sheer force of the water as it endlessly pummels over the cliff.